 This will take the form of a weekly 2-hour Lecture supported by a weekly tutorial.
-Tutorial sheets will be accessed on Myelearning.
+Tutorial sheets will be accessed on myeLearning.
 Lectures would be facilitated via use of PowerPoint presentations on most occasions.
-Students will also be required to engage in various group-based learning activities.

-Information on signing-up for lecturers and tutorials sheets will be available via Myelearning.
+Information on signing-up for lecturers and tutorials sheets will be available via myeLearning.